by Arbutus Shaughnessy Kerrisdale Friendship Society

 Parkinson Canada provides support services and education to people living with Parkinson's disease, their families, and the health care professionals who treat them.
 Operating since 1965, the organization advocates on issues that concern the Parkinson's community in Canada.
 The Parkinson Canada Research Program funds innovative research for better treatments and a cure.

-Our Outreach Program would mean a social worker would be able to meet with seniors in their home when age related changes prevent them from getting out in the community for help.
-They would get help to navigate systems, apply for benefits or complete forms to ensure that seniors who cannot manage these things on their own get the help they need.
-The Outreach worker would be able to help them resolve issues, get connected to needed supports, like our subsidized housekeeping service, personal or health care, or help with tenancy issues, ensuring income tax is filed, and that they are able to get connected to food banks, meal services or rent supplements so that lack of income doesn't put their housing at risk.
+Help us help seniors this Christmas season!!
+Our Outreach Navigator Program means a social worker would be able to meet with seniors in their home when age related changes prevent them from getting out in the community for help.
+They will will take time to listen to problems, help to navigate systems, apply for benefits or complete forms to ensure that seniors who cannot manage these things on their own get the help they need.
+The Outreach Navigator would be able to help them resolve issues, get connected to needed supports, like our subsidized housekeeping service, personal or health care, or help with tenancy issues, ensuring income tax is filed, and that they are able to get connected to food banks, meal services or rent supplements so that lack of income doesn't put their housing at risk.
 Seniors often face many issues as they age, like mobility challenges, cognitive decline, memory loss, hearing and vision loss and may also face chronic illnesses and these can isolate them.
-What we see happen is that the inability to deal with many regular tasks leads to loss of income/benefits, like pension or rent supplements, and that seniors can soon face an eviction and end up very stressed and even homeless.
+What we see happen is that the inability to deal with many regular tasks like filing income tax leads to loss of income/benefits, like pension or rent supplements, and that seniors can soon face an eviction and end up very stressed and even homeless.
 Through this support, seniors can maintain health, housing and prolong independence and live in dignity as long as is possible.

 The Creative Expressions program is a unique opportunity for patients being treated with middle to late stage dementia, and their caregivers, to interact, create and experience art.
 Through participation in weekly, one hour sessions led by Therapeutic Recreationists from the Behavioural Health Unit, patients are able to express themselves, bond with their caregivers and most importantly, have a positive and engaging experience.
 Activities can range from hands-on art creation like painting and sculpting, to visiting the Art Gallery of Hamilton to experience art in a new setting and be out in the community.